Fatjon Bunjaku

-Fatjon Bunjaku (born 14 October 2003) is a Kosovan professional footballer who plays as a centre-forward for Albanian Kategoria Superiore side AF Elbasani.
+Fatjon Bunjaku (14 October 2003 – 7 June 2026) was a Kosovar professional footballer who played as a forward.

 Club career

 Liria Prizren

 On 13 June 2023, Bunjaku joined Kosovo Superleague side Liria Prizren.
 His debut with Liria Prizren came two months later against Ballkani after coming on as a substitute at 60th minute in place of Aprocius Petrus.

 Gjilani

 On 17 January 2024, Bunjaku joined Kosovo Superleague side Gjilani and received squad number 8.
 His debut with Gjilani came seventeen days later in the 2023–24 Kosovar Cup round of 16 against Prishtina after coming on as a substitute at 85th minute in place of Elvedin Herić.
 Seven days after debut, he made his league debut in a 1–1 away draw against Fushë Kosova after coming on as a substitute at 73rd minute in place of Edi Baša.

 Malisheva

 On 24 June 2024, Bunjaku joined Kosovo Superleague side Malisheva.
 His debut with Malisheva came seventeen days later in the 2024–25 UEFA Conference League first qualifying round against Budućnost Podgorica after coming on as a substitute at 79th minute in place of Ronald Sobowale.
 About a month after debut, Bunjaku scored his first goal for Malisheva in his third appearance for the club in a 1–1 home draw over Ferizaj in Kosovo Superleague.